Pikklefish/Studio_G_Jenkins/README.md

         }
     }
 ```
-As a side note I will also include how ot use username and password with an SFTP server.
+As a side note, I will also include how to use username and password with an SFTP server.
 The username and password were extracted.
 ```
  stage('Upload file(s) to server') {
             withCredentials([usernameColonPassword(credentialsId: 'ba0bd89f-af69-40dc-af02-842b82fc02be', variable: 'FTP_CREDENTIALS')]) {